astro/microvm.nix/doc/src/intro.md

 containers, with memory allocation being especially inflexible.

-**microvm.nix** is a tool that helps you building the guest's OS and running ways that are easier than writing a `Dockerfile`, once you know how to put a NixOS config into a `flake.nix` file.
+**microvm.nix** is a tool that helps you building the guest's OS and running it in ways that are easier than writing a `Dockerfile`, once you know how to put a NixOS config into a `flake.nix` file.

 ## Just Virtual Machines?